Pencils, eh

 0 Comments

-This box was probably manufactured by the Eagle Pencil Co. between the late 1930s and early 1950s.
+This box was probably manufactured by the Eagle Pencil Co. between the late 1940s and early 1950s.
 Boxes like this can be quite hard to date.
-I'm still hunting for an old photo or advertisement that might show its original contents.
-When new, it probably would have been filled with a variety of school supplies such as pencils, crayons, pen holders, rulers or a pencil sharpener.
+When new, this box contained 6 pencils, including one eraser-tipped, a pen holder, an eraser, and a ruler.
 Larger pencil boxes sometimes had a drawer with a compass or protractor or even water color paints.
 This case is in incredibly good condition for its age.
 The plane on top looks like a Douglas DC-3... according to Wikipedia, at the peak of its dominance in the airliner market in 1939, around ninety percent of airline flights on the planet were by a DC-3 or some variant.

 |